How To Give Constructive Feedback: A Vital Leadership Skill

 • Encourage a growth mindset

-7. Follow Up and Monitor Progress
+7. Follow Up And Monitor Progress

 After providing feedback, schedule a follow-up to assess progress and offer further guidance.
 Your ongoing engagement demonstrates your commitment to the person’s development and helps ensure that improvements are maintained.